Conforming Versus FHA Mortgage Guidelines And Benefits

 - However, Conventional Loans exempts non-borrowing spouses debts to be counted by mortgage underwriters on borrowers debt to income ratios

 - Married home buyers with non-borrowing spouses with high debts may need to opt to choose conforming versus FHA Mortgage Loans in community property states

-Conforming Versus FHA Mortgage With High Student Loan Balances
+Conforming Mortgage With High Student Loan Balances

 - Many doctors, dentists, lawyers, and educators have student loan balances north of six figures